apotheon/q/README.md

 # About Q

-a simple todo queue tool
+a simple todo-queue management tool

 ## Why isn't this repository real?